Yuelioi/docs-v3/Ue/blueprint/zh/Geometry Script/Asset Management/Create New Static Mesh Asset from Mesh.md

 ---
-display_name: Create New Static Mesh Asset from Mesh
+title: Create New Static Mesh Asset from Mesh
 order: 4
 ---
 ## Navigation